DBalint88/wordleSolver/readme.txt

+wordleSolver 1.0 (9 March 2022)
+Created by Dan Balint

+HOW TO USE

 Play your first Word in Wordle.
 Then switch to this app and enter the results.
 You can click anywhere on the page and start typing.
 Click each tile to cycle through the colors.
 Then hit enter to filter the remaining five letter words.

 FUTURE DEVELOPMENT